A Language Anchor-Guided Method for Robust Noisy Domain Generalization: Method

 \begin{lemma}[Semantic Prior Restricts Hypothesis Space] Suppose \(\mathcal{H}\) is the space of predictors induced by \((f, \{Proj_c\})\).
 If \(\max_{x,c}\,\|\nabla \mathcal{L}_{\text{anchor}}(x,c)\|\leq \gamma\), then \(\mathcal{H}\) excludes functions whose representations deviate from the anchors by more than a constant factor related to \(\gamma\).
 In particular, spurious correlations that push the embeddings away from these anchors become suboptimal. \end{lemma}

 \begin{proof}[Proof] By definition,

-A uniformly bounded gradient implies that local changes in \(f(x)\) away from \(\mathbf{a}_c\) incur non-negligible cost.
-Hence, any hypothesis that aligns poorly with anchors sees a high penalty, effectively restricting the feasible region of \(\mathcal{H}\). \end{proof} Lemma~\ref{lemma:semantic} shows that anchor alignment behaves like a regularizer, steering the network away from memorizing noise-laden features.
+A uniformly bounded gradient implies that local changes in \(f(x)\) away from \(\mathbf{a}_c\) incur non-negligible costs.
+Hence, any hypothesis that aligns poorly with anchors sees a high penalty, effectively restricting the feasible region of \(\mathcal{H}\). \end{proof}

+Lemma~\ref{lemma:semantic} shows that anchor alignment behaves like a regularizer, steering the network away from memorizing noise-laden features.
 To further enhance robustness, we employ a continuous weighting scheme (Eq.~\eqref{eq:softmax-weight}) that assigns higher importance to samples with strong semantic alignment.
 This reweighting mechanism effectively adjusts the empirical risk, as captured in our overall loss function (Eq.~\eqref{eq:final-loss}), so that samples likely to be correctly labeled have a greater influence during training.

 \begin{theorem}[Robustness under Weighted ERM] Let the learned hypothesis \(h\colon \mathcal{X} \to \mathcal{Y}\) be defined as

 where \(f\) is the feature extractor and \(g\) is the classifier.
 Suppose that a fraction \(\alpha\) of the training samples in domain \(\mathcal{D}_i\) are corrupted.
 Then, if the temperature parameter \(\tau\) is sufficiently large, the softmax weights \(w_i\) computed via Eq.~\eqref{eq:softmax-weight} will concentrate on the uncorrupted samples.
 This concentration effectively reweights the empirical distribution to approximate a clean distribution, such that the overall risk via Eq. ~\eqref{eq:final-loss} approximates the risk on noise-free data.
 Consequently, the learned hypothesis \(h\) is less prone to overfitting to label noise and spurious correlations. \end{theorem}